-The do_simulation method of the Module class can be overloaded and will be executed at each clock cycle.
+The do_simulation method of the Module class can be defined and will be executed at each clock cycle, or the generator-style API can be used by defining gen_simulation instead.
+The generator yields the number of cycles it wants to wait for.
 See Simulating a Migen design for more information on using the simulator.